Skip to main content

 Stages of bond and compensation claims

-The law says you are responsible for keeping your rented home reasonably clean and not causing damage.
-If the landlord wants you to pay for cleaning, damage or anything else that wasn’t your fault, you can dispute this at VCAT.
+The law says you are responsible for keeping your rented home reasonably clean, not causing damage and paying the rent.
+If your landlord wants you to pay for cleaning, damage or anything else that wasn’t your fault, you can dispute this at Rental Dispute Resolution Victoria (RDRV).

-Find out on this page what the landlord can claim for and how to prepare for a VCAT hearing if you disagree with them.
+Find out on this page what the landlord can claim for and how to prepare for RDRV or VCAT.

 The landlord says you are responsible for costs